e-eq-mc2/my_os/README.md

 1. Clone this repo, `git clone git://github.com/e-eq-mc2/my_os.git`, or `git clone https://github.com/e-eq-mc2/my_os.git`.

 2. Prepare a cross-compiler for Intel 80386 and CPU ELF Format
-Refer the script below which is supposed to run on macOS Sierra `cross_compiler/install_tools.sh`
+Refer the script below which is supposed to run on macOS Sierra.
+`cross_compiler/install_tools.sh`

 3. Prepare **qemu**